astrosmili/smili/docs/_static/install.rst

   cd (Your Smili Directory)

 Generate Makefiles with `./configure`.
-If you have correct paths to package-config files for OpenBLAS, FFTW3 and path to library or package-config file for LAPACK, you would not need any options.
+If you have correct paths to package-config files for OpenBLAS and FFTW3, you would not need any options.

 .. code-block:: Bash